MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-time-grouping.md

 # Enrollment time grouping in Microsoft Intune

 **Applies to**

 * Windows 10
 * Windows 11

-Set up enrollment time grouping to speed up grouping and provisioning during Microsoft Intune device enrollment.
-With enrollment time grouping, you can preconfigure groups so that devices are assigned to a Microsoft Entra security group during enrollment, rather than after.
-This lets Intune deliver the appropriate apps and policies to users and devices sooner, reducing post-enrollment latency and wait time.
-Additionally, you can re-categorize devices in static Microsoft Entra groups, without the need to re-enroll them.
+Set up enrollment time grouping to speed up app and policy provisioning during device enrollment.
+With enrollment time grouping, you can preconfigure groups so that devices are added to a Microsoft Entra security group during enrollment, rather than after.
+The earlier grouping means that Intune can deliver the appropriate apps and policies to users and devices sooner, both reducing post-enrollment latency and improving time to productivity.
+Additionally, you can recategorize devices in static Microsoft Entra groups without the need to re-enroll them.

 If you don't configure enrollment time grouping, Microsoft Intune groups devices into Microsoft Entra security groups after enrollment.
 Then it delivers apps and policies.
 Intune can only determine the apps and policies a device needs after the device is grouped, so devices grouped this way often aren't ready for immediate use.
 It can take up to 8 hours post enrollment for devices to receive all apps and policies.

 This article provides an overview of enrollment time grouping, how to configure it, and feature limitations.

 ## Prerequisites

 Enrollment time grouping is supported on devices provisioned via Windows Autopilot device preparation policies.
+You must have administrator access to Microsoft Entra ID and the Microsoft Intune admin center.

-To add Entra ID groups to a Microsoft Intune enrollment policy in, you must have the *enrollment time device membership assignment* permission.
+To add Microsoft Entra groups to an enrollment profile, you must have the *enrollment time device membership assignment* permission.
 This permission is available for custom roles, under the **Enrollment programs** category in the Microsoft Intune admin center.
 For more information about creating custom roles, see [Role based access control](../fundamentals/role-based-access-control.md#custom-roles).

 To add Intune FPA as a security group owner, which is a required step for enrollment time grouping, you must meet one of the following prerequisites:

- - Be a Microsoft Entra Group Administrator or another role that's assigned the *microsoft.directory/groups/owners/update* permission.
+ - Be a Microsoft Entra Group Administrator, or another role with the *microsoft.directory/groups/owners/update* permission.

- - Be an existing owner of the Entra security group.
+ - Be an existing owner of the Microsoft Entra security group.

 ## Step 1: Create security groups
 Create a Microsoft Entra group for use in enrollment profiles.
-You do not need to add devices or users to the group right now.
-T
+You don't need to add devices or users to this group right now.

 1. Sign in to the Microsoft Intune admin center.
 1. Go to **Groups** and select **New Group**.